brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Requirements:

 - iOS 10.0+
-- Xcode 9+
-- Brightcove Native Player SDK v6.2.0+
+- Brightcove Native Player SDK v6.0.0+
 - Brightcove Account with Dynamic Delivery

 iOS does not allow FairPlay-protected video to display in a simulator, nor does it allow video downloads to a simulator, so it's important to develop on an actual device.